hsinyenwu/Riboseq_protocol_2022/Example_analysis.md

 5. This is beyond the scope of the paper, but more info about downstream analysis of Riboseq can be found [here](https://github.com/hsinyenwu/Ribo-seq-informatics-2022).

 ### Prepare example file from the sequencing file
 The NEB1.fastq.gz is available on NCBI SRA BioProject ID PRJNA854638 after the project is published.
-We selected the first 0.5 million reads as the example.
+We selected the first 125000 reads as the example.
 ```
-zcat NEB1.fastq.gz | head -1000000 > NEB1.halfM.fastq.gz #Extract first 0.5 million lines
+zcat NEB1.fastq.gz | head -500000 > NEB1.halfM.fastq.gz #Extract first 0.5 million lines, 4 lines of a fasta is one sequencing read.
 ```

 ### Step 1 code (FASTQC for quality check):